AULFA/opdsget/README.md

 be placed in the output directory `out` at `out/feeds/DD1E9BA1ECF8D7B30994CB07D62320DE5F8912D8DF336B874489FD2D9985AEB2.atom`.
 Any reference to `http://www.example.com/feed.atom` in subsequent feeds will be rewritten to `file://feeds/DD1E9BA1ECF8D7B30994CB07D62320DE5F8912D8DF336B874489FD2D9985AEB2.atom` by default.

-It's possible to specify a custom URI scheme that will be used for rewritten links.
-This is useful for applications that wish to embed OPDS feeds and need to use a custom URI scheme to refer to bundled content in a manner distinct from non-bundled remote content.
+It's possible to specify the strategy used to rewrite links with `--uri-rewrite-strategy`.
+The following strategies are available in the command-line interface:

+  * `NONE`: Links are not rewritten at all
+  * `RELATIVE`: Links are rewritten to be relative to the generated files.
+  * `NAMED`: Links are rewritten to use a named URI scheme and prefixes are removed such that the files appear to be in the "root directory" of a filesystem.

-The `--uri-rewrite-scheme` is used to specify the scheme:
+For the `NAMED` strategy, `--uri-rewrite-scheme-name` is used to specify the scheme:

 ```
 $ java -jar au.org.libraryforall.opdsget.cmdline-0.0.1-main.jar \
   --feed http://example.com/feed.atom \
   --output-directory /tmp/out \
+  --uri-rewrite-strategy NAMED \
   --uri-rewrite-scheme bundled-example
 ```